microsoft/vscode-dev-containers/README.md

 ## Contents

-- `containers` - Dev container definition folders.
+- `containers` - Contains reusable dev container definitions.
-- `container-templates` - Templates for creating your own container definitions in your project or for contributing back to this repository.
+- `container-templates` - Contains templates for creating your own container definitions for your project or to [contribute back](CONTRIBUTING.md#contributing-dev-container-definitions).
 - `repository-configurations` - Dev container definitions working on a cloned copy of specific, public source code repository (rather than general purpose).

 ## Common Questions

 ### Can I just reuse an existing container image or Docker configuration?

 Absolutely!
 If you want to use an existing Dockerfile as a starting point, run **Remote-Containers: Create Container Configuration File...** from the command pallette (Cmd/Ctrl+Shift+P).
 You'll be prompted to select a Dockerfile or you can opt to use a base image instead and customize from there.

 You can also check out the [existing Dockerfile](containers/docker-existing-dockerfile) and [existing Docker Compose](containers/docker-existing-docker-compose) definitions for an example.
 You can also [attach to an already running container](https://aka.ms/vscode-remote/containers/attach) if you'd prefer.